sabithapaulraj/leetcode-solutions/README.md

 # leetcode-solutions
-collection of my solutions in leetcode (Java, Python, SQL)
+collection of my solutions in leetcode (Java, Python)